 Why Is Writing About Our Life So Important?

-Our memories do not fade so much over time, but become facts, distorted and shaded by other experiences, wishes for how it could have been, or stories we tell to elicit responses and reactions from others.
+Our memories do not fade so much over time, but become facts, sometimes distorted or shaded by other experiences, wishes for how it could have been, or stories we tell to elicit responses and reactions from others.

-We do not necessarily remember what happened; we remember what we present or wish sometimes happened to validate our feelings and thoughts today.
+We do not necessarily remember what happened; we remember what we present or wish sometimes happened to validate our feelings and thoughts.

 Flannery O’ Connor said that anyone who has survived childhood has enough material to write for the rest of his or her life.
 Maybe your childhood was grim and horrible, but grim and horrible is okay if it is well done.
 Don’t worry about doing it well yet, though.
 Just get it down.”